 Description of Ten-fold Niyama

 Tapas is Penance.
-The emancipation of the body by adherence to painful austerities like Krcchra and Chandrayana rites described in the scriptures is Tapas.
+The emancipation of the body by adherence to painful austerities like the Krcchra and Chandrayana rites described in the scriptures is Tapas.

 Santosa is exuberance.
 Being content over whatever nature brings in is Santosa.